The Bankrate promise

 Where can you get a home warranty?

-To explore your home warranty options, start by asking friends and family for referrals.
-First-hand experiences could give you a good idea of what to expect from a home warranty company.
+To explore your home warranty options, start by asking friends, family and neighbors for recommendations.
+Firsthand experiences could give you a good idea of what to expect from a home warranty company.
 If you are a new homeowner, your realtor may be able to recommend a company.
-Lastly, check with neighbors for home warranty suggestions.
-They may be able to recommend a company they are happy with.

-Before you shop around using the suggestions and referrals you collected, make a list of appliances and systems you want to protect.
-If you have a specialty appliance or system — like a pool or wine cooler — jot it down to ensure your home warranty will cover it.
+Before you shop around using the suggestions you’ve collected, make a list of appliances and systems you want to protect.
+If you have a specialty appliance or system — like a pool or wine cooler — jot it down so you can ensure your home warranty will cover it.

-Get quotes from at least a few home warranty companies with good customer reviews.
-Pick the warranty that protects the most appliances/systems against the most causes of breakdown for the least money.
-Do not forget to factor service fees in as part of the equation.
+Like with home insurance, most experts recommend getting quotes from at least a few home warranty companies (you may want to search for those with good customer reviews).
+Then, you may want to pick the warranty that covers the most appliances/systems against the most causes of breakdown for the least money.
+It might be smart to factor service fees in as part of the equation, too.

 Frequently asked questions

 Yes, you can have both a home warranty and homeowners insurance on the same home.
-That’s because a home warranty and your homeowners insurance policy will cover different parts or aspects of your home, and tend to work as complimentary products rather than one replacing the other in terms of coverage.
+That’s because a home warranty and your homeowners insurance policy will tend to work as complementary products rather than one replacing the other in terms of coverage.
 In many cases, your home warranty covers the appliances and common systems in your home in case they malfunction or need to be repaired due to normal use.
-Your home insurance policy, on the other hand, covers you financially against losses or damages due to covered perils.
-You have the option of purchasing both a home warranty and a homeowners policy, and doing so can be a way to cover all of your bases.
+Your home insurance policy, on the other hand, protects you financially against losses or damages due to covered perils.